BIOCET - CETACEAN BIOBANK

 A wide selection of tissue and fluid samples which form the basis of virological, bacterial, molecular and toxicological studies.

--80 samples include blood, milk, semen, brain, heart, lung, liver, kidney, adrenal and spleen in addition to pooled mixed virology samples.
+-80 samples include blood, milk, semen, brain, tongue, heart, lung, liver, kidney, adrenal and spleen in addition to pooled mixed virology samples.

 -20 samples include blubber, muscle, liver, kidney and heart samples which underpin toxicology, health and anatomical studies.